kevclarx/teamconsole/README.md

-## TeamConsole
+### TeamConsole
-Kevin Clark kclark@tcpmutt.com
+*Kevin Clark kclark@tcpmutt.com*
----

-### SUMMARY:
 Chrome extension for managing SSH and HTML bookmarks across a team using Chrome browser.
+Easily navigate to either SSH or HTTP consoles of your devices in a customizable tree view within the browser.

-### REQUIRES:
+### REQUIRES
+  - Chrome browser

-[SecureShell extension]: https://chrome.google.com/webstore/detail/secure-shell/pnhechapfaindjhompbnflcldabbghjo?hl=en-US" to use SSH in Chrome browser
+  - [SecureShell extension]: https://chrome.google.com/webstore/detail/secure-shell/pnhechapfaindjhompbnflcldabbghjo?hl=en-US" to use SSH in Chrome browser

-Server to host TeamConsole listener, server OS can be windows, linux, OSX, or anything Go supports
+  - Server to host TeamConsole listener, server OS can be windows, linux, OSX, or anything Go supports

-### DESCRIPTION:
+### DESCRIPTION

-State is stored on a server that you provide by running the included Go code which creates and maintains a bookmarks file which is synced to all clients.
-Optionally a auth file can be specificed with some basic password controls to prevent unauthorized users from accessing your bookmarks.
+State is stored on a server that you provide by running the included Go server code which creates and maintains a bookmarks file which is synced to all clients.
+Optionally an auth file can be specificed with some basic password controls to prevent unauthorized users from accessing your bookmarks.